nekocho/DevOps/ServerlessCICD.md

 ## Setting up Lambda Function and API gateway

 1. Create a lambda function
+    - Make sure Author from scratch is selected
     - Under runtime, set it as python
     - Select correct Architecture: arm64 for silicon mac
+    - Click create
 2. Copy the function here: https://github.com/makersacademy/serverless-cicd/blob/main/resources/your-first-lambda.py
+    - Replace lambda place holder code with the function copied
 3. Deploy Lambda function
     - If any changes made, needs to be deployed each time
 4. Test Lambda function
-5. Create an API gateway:
+5. Go to API gateway and create an API gateway:
     - Choose HTTP API
     - Choose Lambda for integration
     - Choose the created lambda function from dropdown menu